badeend/Nothing/Badeend.Nothing/nuget-readme.md

 }
 ```

-But "Computer Says No".
+Unfortunately, "Computer Says No".
 C# won't let you.

 If you're lucky enough to own that interface, you could decide to duplicate the interface and all related code: one for `IHandler`, and one for `IHandler<T>`.